lemlac/mulem/docs/reference.md

 Immutable variables can be captured without an issue.
 If you try to set it within a function, it will get shadowed within the scope of the function.
 This also includes other functions which are also immutable by default.

+For better safety, functions don't capture mutable variables by default.
+Instead, any variable set inside a function is treated as a new variable.
+This help prevent accidently mutating a variable that you didn't mean to and encorage functional programming practices.

 ```mu
 x = 1